Query Engine

 Bytecode VM

-The bytecode VM evaluates expressions in WHERE, EVAL, and STATS commands.
+The bytecode VM evaluates expressions in where, extend, and stats stages.
 It is designed for extreme throughput on the hot path.

 Architecture